What to see in Amman and its surroundings

 Around the souk, there are stalls selling street food like kebab and falafel.
 Along King Faysal street, you can also find some excellent local restaurants.
 Our favourite place is Hashem Restaurant, a very easy-going place serving tasty bread with local sauces like hummus, baba ganoush and falafel.
-If you like something local but fancier, we suggest trying the really good Tawaheen al-Hawa restaurant (Wasfi al-Tal Rd, Jubilee Gardens ).
+If you like something local but fancier, we suggest trying the excellent Tawaheen al-Hawa restaurant (Wasfi al-Tal Rd, Jubilee Gardens ).
 Close to the Grand Husseini Mosque, you’ll find Rainbow street, surely more touristic and with many great cafes, restaurants and souvenir shops.
 Click here to find out the best restaurant in Amman and the customers’ reviews.

 3. Visiting the surrounding

 The best way to enjoy Jordan is to rent a car and self-drive.
 All the road are tarred and well maintained, and out of the cities, there is light traffic.
 Click here to find out the prices of the rentals cars in Jordan.
-Anyways, the local tour operators arrange the daily tour to visit Jerash, Ajlun, the Desert castles and Umm Qais.
+The local tour operators arrange the daily tour to visit Jerash, Ajlun, the Desert castles and Umm Qais.
 Also, ask your Hotel reception.

 4. Local guide

-If you are looking for an experienced local guide leading and arranging your trip around Jordan I suggest you contact Shaher Zayadneh (WhatsApp: +962 777592772, FB: Shaher Zayadneh).
+If you are looking for an experienced local guide leading and arranging your trip around Jordan, I suggest you contact Shaher Zayadneh (WhatsApp: +962 777592772, FB: Shaher Zayadneh).

 5. Web Platforms

-Moreover, if you don’t have much time, I suggest you check on travel agencies such as Viator or GetYourGuide the activities and tours they offer to find what’s more suitable for you to enjoy this beautiful place and its culture.
+Moreover, if you don’t have much time, I suggest you check on travel agencies such as Viator or GetYourGuide the activities and tours they offer to find more suitable for you to enjoy this beautiful place and its culture.